 Welcome to My Tour de Cure Web Page!

 The American Diabetes Association's Tour de Cure is so much more than a cycling event to me.
-It is my opportunity to help change the future and make a positive impact in the lives of the 29 million people in the United States who have diabetes.
+It is my opportunity to help change the future and make a positive impact in the lives of people in the United States who have diabetes.

 Where does the money go?